KingRayuga/Content-management-system/README.md

 # content-management-system
-this website is based on content management system
+this is a blogging website build using php,mysql,jquery.This website is based on content management system